 Let’s put it this way.
 SEO is the body, but Content marketing is its soul.
 SEO includes strategies, tactics, recommendations, research about what users search.
 In other words, SEO helps answer questions about market demand.
 What do perspective customers search for?
 What questions are they asking on search engines?
 What’s the volume of their searches?

 Content marketing helps provide solutions to client needs expressed in searches.
 These solutions are not limited to articles and blog posts.
 They include infographics, video tutorials, podcasts, white papers.
+Content marketing is all about providing expertise, value, and insight to the reader.

 After these definitions, let’s explore the most important elements that come into SEO and Content marketing.